Algebraic-Dynamical Perturbation Theory of Large-$U$ Hubbard Models. Single Particle Spectrum of Antiferromagnetic Mott Insulating States: Second order theory from states.

-\emph{Second order theory from product \(\text{N\'{e}el}\) states.}-- In this part, we solve for \(G_{-}[\hc_{\si_i x_i}, \hc^\dagger_{\si_f x_f}]\) at the second order on top a product AFM \(\text{N\'{e}el}\) state.
+In this part, we solve for \(G_{-}[\hc_{\si_i x_i}, \hc^\dagger_{\si_f x_f}]\) at the second order on top a product AFM \(\text{N\'{e}el}\) state.
 However, we must emphasize that the AFM \(\text{N\'{e}el}\) state is still two-fold degenerate.
 A more rigorous calculation requires parameterization of the two-fold degeneracy before the perturbation.
 We restrict to the product state for a simpler demonstration.

 Consider the full SDEOM up to the second order time-derivative:

 where the unperturbed values are used for static correlations.

 To obtain closed equations, we make further approximations on the new GFs generated in Eq. \eqref{eq:d7}.
 First, we argue that we can simply ignore both \(G_{-}[\hs^+_i\hc_{\sib_i j},\hc^\dagger_{\si_f f}] \text{ and } G_{-}[\hc^\dagger_{\sib_i j} \hc_{\si_i i} \hc_{\sib_i i}, \hc^\dagger_{\si_f f}]\). \(G_{-}[\hs^+_i\hc_{\sib_i j},\hc^\dagger_{\si_f f}]\) is the coupling between single electron excitations and AFM spin fluctuations, which is apparently a higher order effect.
 The lowest order and dominating effect should be the AFM order, not its fluctuations. \(G_{-}[\hc^\dagger_{\sib_i j} \hc_{\si_i i} \hc_{\sib_i i} , \hc^\dagger_{\si_f f}]\) can be estimated as \(\ev{\hc^\dagger_{\sib_i j}\hc_{\sib_i i}} G_{-}[ \hc_{\si_i i}, \hc^\dagger_{\si_f f}]\) near the atomic limit, which is a self-iteration of the single-particle GFs hence also a higher order term.